battlingamazons/compromised-sites-tracker/readme.md

 ## Purpose

 This is my on little project that blew up to the point where I figured I should put it here so it doesn't languish on my computer.
+This is not meant to be fancy.
+I need to keep it simple so that I keep it up.

 ## What is cloaked gambling compromise?